geut/dat-workshop/problems/en/02/README.md

 ## Tips

-1. `hypercore` requires as a first parameter a function defining the `storage`.
+1. `hypercore` takes as a first parameter a function that defines the `storage`.
 This function must follow the [random-access-storage](/random-access-storage) interface.
-1. If we pass a _path_ instead of a `storage`, `hypercore` will use [random-access-file](/random-access-file) as a default storage.
+1. If we give hypercore a _filepath_ instead of a `storage` function, `hypercore` will use [random-access-file](/random-access-file) as a default storage.
 1. If you take a look into the `hypercore` options you will see that we can specify the type of [codec](/codecs) to use for parsing the data.